The Quiet Place is my offering and my service.

 A deepening of my own practice.

-In committing to it I move into a new phase on my journey.
+In committing to it I move into a new phase on my journey towards Inner Truth.

-And I now picture the beams of light radiating from within.
+I now picture the beams of light radiating from the Divine within each of us.

 I look forward to sharing with anyone with whom this resonates and who wishes to travel awhile together.